-Speedball Cocaine Addiction and Freebase Crack Abuse
+Speedball Cocaine Abuse and Freebase Crack Addiction

 Cocaine addiction, Cocaine is a powerfully addictive stimulant that directly affects the brain.
-Cocaine was labeled the drug of the 1980s and ‘90s, because of its extensive popularity and use during this period.
+Cocaine was labeled the drug of the 1980s and ‘90s. because of its extensive popularity and use during this period.
 However, cocaine is not a new drug.
 In fact, it is one of the oldest known drugs.
-The pure chemical, cocaine hydrochloride, has been an abused substance for more than 100 years, and coca leaves, the source of cocaine, have been ingested for thousands of years.
+However the pure chemical, cocaine hydrochloride, has been an abused substance for more than 100 years.
+Plus coca leaves, the source of cocaine, have been ingested for thousands of years.

-Today, cocaine is a Schedule II drug, meaning that it has high potential for abuse, but can be administered by a doctor for legitimate medical uses, such as local anesthesia for some eye, ear, and throat surgeries.
+Today, cocaine is a Schedule II drug, meaning that it has high potential for abuse.
+Now can be administered by a doctor for legitimate medical uses, such as local anesthesia.
+Also for some eye, ear, and throat surgeries.
 There are basically two chemical forms of cocaine: the hydrochloride salt and the “freebase.”
-The hydrochloride salt, or powdered form of cocaine, dissolves in water and, when abused, can be taken intravenously (by vein) or intranasally (in the nose).
+The hydrochloride salt, or powdered form of cocaine, dissolves in water.
+Therefore when abused, can be taken intravenously (by vein) or intranasally (in the nose).

-Crack is the street name given to a freebase form of cocaine that has been processed from the powdered cocaine hydrochloride form to a smokable substance.
+Crack is the street name given to a freebase form of cocaine.
+That has been processed from the powdered cocaine hydrochloride form to a smokable substance.
 The term “crack” refers to the crackling sound heard when the mixture is smoked.
 Crack cocaine is processed with ammonia or sodium bicarbonate (baking soda) and water, and heated to remove the hydrochloride.
 Because crack is smoked, the user experiences a high in less than 10 seconds.

 What is the scope of cocaine use in the United States?

 In 2002, an estimated 1.5 million Americans could be classified as dependent on or abusing cocaine in the past 12 months, according to the NSDUH.
 The same survey estimates that there are 2.0 million current (past-month) users.
 Cocaine initiation steadily increased during the 1990s, reaching 1.2 million in 2001.
 Adults 18 to 25 years old have a higher rate of current cocaine use than those in any other age group.
 Overall, men have a higher rate of current cocaine use than do women.
 Also, according to the 2002 NSDUH, estimated rates of current cocaine users were 2.0 percent for American Indians or Alaskan Natives, 1.6 percent for African-Americans, 0.8 percent for both Whites and Hispanics, 0.6 percent for Native Hawaiian or other Pacific Islanders, and 0.2 percent for Asians.

 The principal routes of cocaine administration are oral, intranasal, intravenous, and inhalation.
 The slang terms for these are respectively “chewing,” “snorting,” “mainlining” or “injecting,” and “smoking” (including freebase and crack cocaine).
-Snorting is the process of inhaling cocaine powder through the nostrils, where it is absorbed into the bloodstream through the nasal tissues.
-Injecting releases the drug directly into the bloodstream, and heightens the intensity of its effects.
-Smoking involves the inhalation of cocaine vapor or smoke into the lungs, where absorption into the bloodstream is as rapid as by injection.
+Additionally snorting is the process of inhaling cocaine powder through the nostrils, where it is absorbed into the bloodstream through the nasal tissues.
+While injecting releases the drug directly into the bloodstream, and heightens the intensity of its effects.
+Plus smoking involves the inhalation of cocaine vapor or smoke into the lungs, where absorption into the bloodstream is as rapid as by injection.

 The drug also can be rubbed onto mucous tissues.
 Some users combine cocaine powder or crack with heroin in a “speedball.”
 Cocaine use ranges from occasional use to repeated or compulsive use, with a variety of patterns between these extremes.
 Other than medical uses, there is no safe way to use cocaine.
-Any route of administration can lead to absorption of toxic amounts of cocaine, leading to acute cardiovascular or cerebrovascular emergencies that could result in sudden death.
+Therefore any route of administration can lead to absorption of toxic amounts of cocaine, leading to acute cardiovascular or cerebrovascular emergencies that could result in sudden death.
 Repeated cocaine use by any route of administration can produce addiction and other adverse health consequences.